oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

 ### Tutorial Design
 The basic function performed by the tutorial kernel is an addition of 3 vectors.
 When burst-interleaving is disabled, each buffer is assigned to a specific memory channel depending on how many channels are available.

 Due to the nature of this design and the fact that all the buffers have the same size, we expect accesses to the different memory channels to be well balanced.
+Therefore, we can predict that disabling burst-interleaving will most likely not impact the throughput of the design, and so, it is probably beneficial to disable interleaving to avoid the area overhead imposed by the interleaving logic.

+This tutorial requires compiling the source code twice: once with the `-Xsno-interleaving` flag and once without it.
 In the `CMakeLists.txt` file, the macro `NO_INTERLEAVING` is defined when the `-Xsno-interleaving` flag is passed to the `dpcpp` command.
+The macro controls whether the buffers are created with our without the `mem_channel` property.

-The macro `FOUR_CHANNELS` is defined only when the design is compiled for the Stratix® 10 GX FPGA because that board has an external memory with four available channels.
-In that case, each of the 4 buffers in this design is assigned to one of the available channels.
+To decide what channel IDs to select in the source code, the macro `FOUR_CHANNELS` is used.
+The macro is only defined when the design is compiled for the Stratix® 10 GX FPGA because that board has an external memory with four available channels.
+In that case, each of the 4 buffers in the design is assigned to one of the available channels.

 When the design is compiled for the Arria® 10 GX FPGA, the 4 buffers are